wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 .. image:: images/control-system-hardware/axis-camera.png
   :width: 300

+.. warning:: While this camera is legal for FRC use, the manufacturer has discontinued support.

 The Axis M1013, M1011 and Axis 206 Ethernet cameras are used for capturing images for vision processing and/or sending video back to the Driver Station laptop.
 The camera should be wired to a 5V power output on the Voltage Regulator Module and an open ethernet port on the robot radio.
 For more information, see :ref:`Configuring an Axis Camera <docs/software/vision-processing/axis-camera/configuring-an-axis-camera:Configuring an Axis Camera>` and the `Axis 206 <https://www.axis.com/en-us/products/axis-206>`__, `Axis M1011 <https://www.axis.com/en-us/products/axis-m1011>`__, `Axis M1013 pages <https://www.axis.com/en-us/products/axis-m1013>`__.